Dos & Don’ts

 4. Commence treatment/removal of Japanese knotweed as soon as possible after discovering its presence.
 Treatment of Japanese knotweed on land banks is highly recommended as they will prove easier to either sell or develop than if the knotweed has been allowed to thrive for several years.

-5. Adhere to recommendations in the Environment Agency Knotweed Code of Practice (2006), when managing and treating Japanese knotweed.
+5. Adhere to recommendations in the Environment Agency Knotweed Code of Practice (2013 version 3), when managing and treating Japanese knotweed.

 1. Where possible allow works to commence on a development site without first drawing up a Knotweed Management Plan (KMP).